* Brent down 12 pct since OPEC-led production cut extension

 * U.S. crude storage rises again this week

-* Fuel demand slows despite peak U.S. driving season
+* Fuel demand also slows despite peak U.S. driving season

-* Floating storage in Asia remains common (Updates throughout, changes dateline, previous SINGAPORE)
+* Floating storage in Asia remains common (Updates prices)

-LONDON, June 9 (Reuters) - Oil prices resumed a downtrend on Friday following steep falls earlier in the week, pressured by widespread evidence of a fuel glut despite efforts led by OPEC to tighten the market.
+SINGAPORE, June 9 (Reuters) - Oil prices dipped on Friday following steep falls earlier this week, pressured by evidence of an ongoing fuel glut despite efforts led by OPEC to tighten the market by holding back production.

-Brent crude oil was down 20 cents at $47.66 a barrel by 0820 GMT, around 12 percent below its opening level on May 25, when an OPEC promise to restrict production was extended into 2018.
-U.S. light crude was 20 cents lower at $45.44.
+Brent crude was at $47.75 per barrel at 0647 GMT, down 11 cents from its last close.
+It puts Brent around 12 percent below its opening level on May 25, when an OPEC-led pledge to cut production was extended into 2018.

-The Organization of the Petroleum Exporting Countries and other big producers have agreed to pump almost 1.8 million barrels per day (bpd) less than they supplied at the end of last year, and hold output there until the first quarter of 2018.
+The slump was a result of oversupply despite the effort led by the Organization of the Petroleum Exporting Countries (OPEC) to cut almost 1.8 million barrels per day (bpd) of production until the first quarter of 2018.

-U.S. data this week showed a surprise 3.3-million-barrel build in commercial crude oil stocks to 513.2 million. <C-STK-T-EIA>
+U.S. Energy Information Administration (EIA) data this week showed a surprise build in commercial crude oil stocks to 513.2 million barrels this week <C-STK-T-EIA>.

-U.S. refined oil product inventories are now back above 2016 levels and well above their five-year range, reflecting an unexpected slowdown in U.S. demand for gasoline and distillate fuels, Jefferies said.
+The bank said that refined product inventories were now back above 2016 levels and well above their five-year range, adding that this was due to a surprise slowdown in U.S. demand for gasoline and distillate fuels.

-Asian markets are also oversupplied, with traders putting excess crude into floating storage, an indicator of a glut.
+Asian markets are also oversupplied, with traders continuing to put excess crude into floating storage, a key indicator for a glut.

-Thomson Reuters Eikon shipping figures show at least 25 supertankers sitting in the Strait of Malacca and the Singapore Strait, holding unsold fuel.
+Shipping data in Thomson Reuters Eikon shows at least 25 supertankers currently sitting in the Strait of Malacca and the Singapore Strait, holding unsold fuel.

-That's similar amounts to May and April, indicating that even in Asia, with its strong demand growth, traders are struggling to clear inventories.
+That's similar amounts to May and April, indicating that even in Asia with its strong demand growth traders are struggling to clear bloated inventories.

 And more production is coming.
-Libya's 270,000-bpd Sharara oilfield has reopened after a workers' protest and should return to normal production within three days, the National Oil Corp said on Friday.
+Libya's 270,000 bpd Sharara oil field has reopened after a workers' protest and should return to normal production within three days, the National Oil Corporation said in a statement on Friday.